Version 2.0 (7/15/2017)

 Marx’s line of logic was an extension of the English classical school whose predecessors Adam Smith and David Ricardo wrestled with a theory of “value” based on the labor content embedded in a finished good.
-In very simple terms, if two goods contained the same amount of labor content (i.e. 2 hours of labor), they should exchange for the same price.
-Given the defective logic of English subsistence wages, neither Smith nor Ricardo in my opinion were able to come to the proper conclusion that profits are a simple mark up on cost of production.
-Marx continues in this tradition of defective theories of profit, but gives it a more a sinister spin by arguing that the factory owner is able to profit at the expense of the worker.
+Smith breaks to some degree from this idea and suggests an “adding up” cost-of-production model (wages, rent, profit).
+Unfortunately, Smith for the most part assumes that wages are the bare minimum needed to keep the worker alive.
+Ricardo stays focused on relative labor content in his approach.
+In very simple terms, if two goods contained the same amount of labor content (i.e. 2 hours of labor), they should exchange for the same quantity.

+Marx continues in this tradition of labor theories, but gives it a more a sinister spin by arguing that the factory owner is able to profit at the expense of the worker.
 The double head fake of capitalism Marx tells us occurs when a worker for example is only paid for 3 hours of labor (just enough to keep him alive) and yet he labors 12 hours.
-The laborer is forced into this situation because he does not own the means of production (i.e. doesn’t have the needed ovens to bake the bread the capitalist will ultimately sell).
-In other words, the worker’s daily wage is 3 slices of bread when in turn he can produce an entire loaf of bread consisting of 12 slices at the end of day.
-The profit for the capitalist who owns the ovens is 9 slices.
+The laborer we are told is forced into this situation because he does not own the means of production (i.e. doesn’t have the needed ovens to bake the bread the capitalist will ultimately sell).
+In other words, the worker’s daily wage only has the purchasing power for 3 slices of bread, yet the worker can produce an entire loaf of bread consisting of 12 slices at the end of day.
+The profit for the capitalist who owns the ovens is therefore the equivalent in purchasing power of 9 slices.
 Thus it is argued the capitalist steals the labor of the worker.

-This is the idea of subsistence wages which the English free trade economy of the 1800s was widely recognized for.
-But as I’ve argued elsewhere, this idea can only persist in an export intensive economy where the producer need not rely on the purchasing power of his workers (plantation economics/slave wages), or under the extreme pressure of millions of man years of embedded labor in imported goods.
+Note some of the odd implications of his exploitation claim.
+If the worker is forever stuck living on subsistence wages, the industrial revolution will never raise the worker’s standard of living.
+But what economic force keeps the worker’s income at subsistence you ask.
+The Marxist answer: increased automation leading to unemployment that in turn suppress wages before they get out of the starting gate.
+But this presents a new problem.
 Taken from a different perspective, imagine a TV factory that produces 10 Million TVs a year.
 Who will buy these TVs if the worker must spend his entire income on food to stay alive?
 Marx’s error becomes even more problematic if one considers the cost-accounting challenge of labor units in say 14,000 parts that make up an automobile.
 The death knell of course is a fully automated factory of robots.
 Given Marx’s logic, there would be no living labor to exploit and thus no profit.
 Obviously, this is not the case in our world of semi-conductor foundries and automated assembly lines.

 It is time to awaken from our intellectual slumber, because the collapse of American manufacturing cannot end well.
 Mark my words.
 If words are not your thing, try a graph: